Anthony enjoys spending time in the workshop, kitchen, garden, and out fishing. Many of his DIY projects are featured in his yard.

 Our homemade deer feeder gets lots of visitors.
-Deer are creatures of habit and once they find a food source in their territory, they routinely come back to the same area again and again in search of food.
-The feed box in the photo has been in the same location for many years, and has seen several generations of deer.
-Small groups of does bring their fawns to the feeder box and when the young deer mature, they return with their young.
+Deer are creatures of habit, and once they find a food source in their territory, they routinely come back to the same area again and again in search of food.
+The feed box in the photo has been in the same location for many years and has seen several generations of deer.
+The does bring their fawns to the feeder box and when the young deer mature, they return with their young.
 Though large bucks are notoriously skittish, it is not uncommon to spot a hungry buck at the deer feeder in search of a treat.

 This deer feeder box is quick and easy to make from pine or cedar boards, which are inexpensive and readily available at any home center or lumber yard.
-Just a couple of boards are enough material to make this project.
+You'll need just a couple of boards to make this project.

 The homemade deer feeder is basically a wooden box with a bin for storing the food.
 The slanted front panel creates a narrow opening along the bottom of the bin, allowing only a small amount of food to spill out.
 The lower tray holds the cracked corn, goat chow or deer feed of your choice in the box, yet gives easy access for the deer, turkeys and other animals to find the food and grab a bite to eat.
 A removable lid makes it convenient to fill the feed box, and you can add a salt lick or mineral block to give the deer another reason to stop by.

-If you build it, the deer and turkeys and others will come.
+If you build it, the deer, turkeys and other wildlife will come to visit.

 Assemble the Feeder Box

 - Attach the sides (Part A) to the Back (Part B) using screws or nails.

 - Next, attach the bottom (Part D) to the back and sides, again using screws or nails.